-- In order for the FDA to approve a generic drug, the 90% confidence intervals (CIs) must be between 80%-125% for AUC (area under the timeconcentration curve) and C{max} (peak plasma concentration). - This does not mean that concentrations of the reference (branded) and test (generic) drug differ by 20%. - If drug concentrations differ by about 10%, the CIs will fall outside of range.
+- In order for the FDA to approve a generic drug, the 90% confidence intervals (CIs) for generic drug levels must be between 80%-125% for AUC (area under the time-concentration curve) and Cmax (peak plasma concentration) of the reference (branded) drug. - This does not mean that concentrations of the reference (branded) and test (generic) drug differ by 20%. - If drug concentrations differ by about 10%, the CIs will fall outside of range.